 *This document is currently under review, awaiting legislation & guidance

-When the National Vetting Bureau (Children and Vulnerable Persons) Act 2012 comes into effect, it will become mandatory for persons working with children or vulnerable adults to be vetted by the Gardaí.
+The National Vetting Bureau (Children and Vulnerable Persons) Act 2012 came into effect in 2016 and it is now mandatory for persons working with children or vulnerable adults to be vetted by the Gardaí.
 The Act also provides for the use of "soft" information in regard to vetting.
 This is information other than criminal convictions where such information leads to a bona-fide belief that a person poses a threat to children or vulnerable persons.
-Under the Act the Garda Central Vetting Unit will become the National Vetting Bureau and the vetting procedures will be put on a statutory basis.
+Under the Act the Garda Central Vetting Unit is the National Vetting Bureau and the vetting procedures are in place on a statutory basis.

-For any information or queries on Garda Vetting contact Ethel in National Office.
+For any information or queries on Garda Vetting contact Paul in National Office.